jclouds/legacy-jclouds/documentation/reference/vmware-vsphere-design.markdown

 We need to find a way to programmatically install the VMware tools possibly using ssh.

-### Next actions
+#### Next actions
 Explore the solutions already available to build an image (veewee)

-## Difference between Image and Node
+### Difference between Image and Node

 Difference between image and node is that an image is immutable, and typically doesn't have a correlation to hardware.
 However (see vcloud), sometimes there is a direct relationship.

 * need a way to filter what is a node vs what is an image (template flag?)

-### Possible solutions
+#### Possible solutions
-  1. VMware template: we could map jclouds image to VMware templates and jclouds node to VMware VM
+  1. VMware template: we could map jclouds image to VMware templates and jclouds node to VMware VM.
   2. VMware folders: jclouds can create different VMware folders where store images (named 'jclouds-images') and nodes, named as 'group' chosen using createNodesInGroup call.

 ## Low priority design issues

 ### Snapshots

 The idea of snapshots doesn't exist yet in jclouds.
-Closest is Image, which has an image version which could correlate to the snapshot date.
-  * snapshot in vmware also includes memory state.  is this a problem?
+Closest is Image, but we probably won't use snapshot concept in jclouds-vsphere.

 ## Customization & bootstrap